tetrasurfaces/KappashaOS/README.md

 Experimental platform for gaze-reactive interfaces and fractal surface integration, powering the iPhone-shaped fish tank and related prototypes.
 This repository is private, with a planned public release.
 It extends the tetra/kappasha workflow (Sierpiński triangles/tetrahedrons, kappasha256 hashing) from the open `tetrasurfaces/tetra` repo, focusing on industrial design (Keyshot rendering, gaze-tracking pixels) and cyberpunk experiments.

 ## Overview
 KappashaOS drives the iPhone-shaped fish tank—a 0.7mm convex glass device with tetra-etched surfaces (15-micron depth at crown, 5-micron at edge), gaze-tracking pixel arrays, and a 60ml water volume with micro-bubble system.
-The `software/proto/` folder contains experimental software components (e.g., gaze tracking, corneal etching, clipboard functionality), while `hardware/proto/` will include hardware specifications (e.g., fish tank glass, piezo interfaces).
+The `software/proto/` folder contains experimental software components (e.g., gaze tracking, corneal etching, clipboard functionality, curvature awareness), while `hardware/proto/` will include hardware specifications (e.g., fish tank glass, piezo interfaces).
 All components integrate with `tetrasurfaces/tetra`’s core utilities for fractal surfaces and construction monitoring.

 ## Components
 - **`arch_id.py`**: Python script for live Keyshot rendering of the fish tank, applying tetra hashes and dynamic bump maps for gaze-reactive etching.